Admissions Policies and Procedures

 Students confirm their acceptance to Walsh University by paying a $125 tuition deposit, which is credited to their first-term payment.
 The enrollment deposit is fully refundable until May 1st.

 Walsh University’s Honors Program offers two admission tracks.
 The first, General Honors, is designed for those students who begin the program as freshmen.
 Track II Honors accepts into the program those who have excelled during their freshman-year experience at Walsh.
 Both admissions tracks are highly competitive.

-Each year, university faculty collaborate with the Honors Program Director and the Honors Committee to select the incoming freshman Honors class from a qualified pool of high-school seniors who have completed the Scholarship Day Application and participated in Scholarship Day.
-During Scholarship Day, applicants interview with faculty and interact with Walsh’s current Presidential, Founders, and Honors Scholars.
+Each year, university faculty collaborate with the Honors Program Director and the Honors Committee to select the incoming freshman Honors class from a qualified pool of high-school seniors who have completed the Honors Competition Application and participated in the Honors Competition.
+During the Honors Competition, applicants interview with faculty and interact with Walsh’s current Presidential, Founders, and Honors Scholars.
 The Honors Program awards its scholarships based upon a holistic review of faculty recommendations, each student's application materials, and each student's interview, among other factors.